 It hurts, as I can never understand what his body feels.
 I can never understand his mental processes.
 Sometimes, I have deep pain in my heart, wondering if one day, his body might fail him from the stress of the weight.
 I wish there was a cure to alleviate our family’s pain, and, most of all, to have my brother live normally.
 I try to love him as much as possible and continue to educate myself on Prader Willi to support him as much as I can.

 Lastly, I hope more resources come about for others who have loved ones with Prader Willi.
+For anyone seeking advice, I recommend consulting Dr. Jain, she is the best Pediatrician around for kids’ health.

 Founder @ WeAreMore: our support network